futpix/caravans-in-australia/content/review/857-Olympic-Caravans-Marathon-C210-3.md

   ogtitle: "Should I buy Marathon C210-3 by Olympic Caravans?"
   ogdescription: "The Olympic Caravans Marathon C210-3 is classed as Unknown Type, and sleeps 4-5 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has Separate shower & toilet."
 categories: ["Olympic Caravans"]
-tags: ["Sleeps 4-5", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4-5", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Made Overseas"]
 totalLength: ""
 bodyLength: ""
 totalHeight: ""